Undergraduate Programs

 Total Units 32

-*The College Writing and Humanities and Social Sciences requirements are those required of all students in the McKelvey School of Engineering.
-The Natural Sciences requirement is for 8 units designated NSM (Natural Sciences and Mathematics) from any of the following departments: Anthropology; Biology; Chemistry; Earth, Environmental, and Planetary Sciences; Environmental Studies or Physics.
-The College Writing and Natural Sciences courses must be completed with a grade of C- or better.
+• The natural sciences requirement is for 8 units designated NSM (Natural Sciences and Mathematics) from any of the following departments: Anthropology, Biology, Chemistry, Earth and Planetary Sciences, Environmental Studies or Physics.
+The College Writing and natural sciences courses must be completed with a grade of C- or better.